Meet Aisha

 And while serving as the political organizer for Service Employees International Union (SEIU) Minnesota State Council, I invested in leadership and power development of our member leaders and led our member driven political action program in support of policy issues related to health care, worker safety, and school funding.
 I also worked to mobilize our members to support candidates who supported those issues.

 In the City Council chambers, I have seen over and over again the ways community comes together and shows up for one another to push for a more humane and just Minneapolis.
-By working across the city to elect a progressive majority, we can make our vision for Minneapolis a reality.
+By re-electing a progressive majority and a new Mayor, we can make our vision for Minneapolis a reality.
 That’s what our campaign is about — I hope you’ll join us.

 Join me in the fight for a Minneapolis that works for everyone.